denten-books/plain-text/main.md

 copying and preservation."
 Copying and preservation is one of the reasons for writing in the first place.
 But, note also that "flawless copying and preservation" are in themselves contingent, not wholly necessary properties of writing.
-Imagine a society, for example, that positively prohibits all copying and preservation of written material: a place where pens, paper, computers, photocopiers, and word processors are all restricted as contraband.
-Imagine extreme forms of control: where the skills of reading and writing are themselves strongly restricted.
-In such a world, text loses some of its formal digital qualities.
-It becomes autographic and media-bound.
+Imagine a world in which ideas are forevoer "stuck" in their mind-bound media.
+Imagine also a society that positively prohibits the transmediation of thought, on paper or between brain cells.
+Envision extreme forms of thought control that restrict the very basics of speech and literacy, prohibiting the manufacture of pens, paper, computer, photocopier, voice recorder, and word processor.
+Such prohibitions would amount to total censorship.
+An radically analog society would also be wholly mute.

+### 1.1.4 Digital Formats

 Understanding digitality as a format imposed onto matter, a format that facilitates transmediation, recasts the history of computing as something other than simple "mathesis," the idea that computation reduces the world into more discrete, and therefore computable elements.
-That idea would be true if the computer was simply a souped-up calculator.
-But computers are not just that: they are self-amending machines for universal transmediation (not limited to numbers), machines that, depending on the user's acuity and dispensation to perceive text (and all information, really) as deep structure, separate readers into those for whom text exists as a fixed analog given, and those for whom they functions as a truly digital medium, capable of amending further texts, men, and machines.
+That idea would be true if the computer was simply a glorified calculator.
+But computers are not just that: they are self-amending machines for universal transmediation (not limited to numbers): machines that, depending on the user's acuity and dispensation to perceive text (and all information, really) as deep structure, separate readers into those for whom text exists as a fixed analog given, and those for whom they function as a truly digital medium, capable of amending further texts, men, and machines.

 ![Goldberg's Control Cards (US Patent 165663)](images/control-2.png "@goldberg1911")